The Ohio toxic train wreck was '100% preventable' -- but there's no evidence the crew did anything wrong, investigators say

 Norfolk Southern should consider buying worried residents' homes, official says

+Some waterways in the area were contaminated after the derailment -- killing more than 40,000 fish and other aquatic life -- but officials said those contaminants have been contained.

-Ohio officials have repeatedly said air quality and municipal water tests in East Palestine show no dangerous levels of chemicals.
+And Ohio authorities have repeatedly said air quality and municipal water tests in East Palestine show no dangerous levels of chemicals.

 But residents worry about potential health effects, and some have reported bloody noses, burning throats, nausea, headaches and vomiting since the toxic wreck.